DD41105/system-configs/README.md

 # system-configs
-Just my dotfiles and other stuff for my system.
+Dotfiles and other files for my Linux system.